 JAI SHREE RAM

-J&K: TRUTH LOST IN TRANSLATION
+J&K: TRUTH LOST IN TRANSLATIONS.K.
+Sinha

 Although the interlocutors appointed by the Centre have so far denied it, the media has been persistently reporting that pre-1953 status is being recommended for Kashmir.